Image of Emily Gray

 Emily Fisher Gray received a doctorate in early modern European history from the University of Pennsylvania in 2004.
 She spent three years as a postdoctoral teaching fellow at Penn before joining the Norwich University faculty in 2007.

-Gray serves as the vice chair of the Faculty Senate, and teaches courses in European and world history.
+Gray teaches courses in European and world history.
 Her favorite courses are those that involve elements of immersive role play so students can use course readings to solve historical problems in real time.
 She also enjoys introducing students to the delights of archival research and the wonders of rare books and objects.
-She has been instrumental in developing a first-year seminar for departmental majors and an interdisciplinary curriculum for the CityLAB: Berlin program.
+Gray serves on the editorial board of Reacting to the Past and has contributed to the History for the 21st Century Project for the World History Association.

 Education